wjs20/dotfiles/README.md

 fix python linting in-editor support so messages are not duplicated between ruff and pylint fix rust in-editor support (text being left behind after error fixed) improve python autoformatting so it doesn't lose your place

+# MISC
+Look at [Rewritten in Rust: Modern Alternatives of Command-Line Tools](https://zaiste.net/posts/shell-commands-rust/) for inspiration